 Endometriosis Ultrasound

 An endometriosis ultrasound can help your healthcare provider spot tissue and cysts that may be signs of endometriosis.
-It’s a simple and safe imaging procedure that may be ordered if you’re experiencing symptoms associated with endometriosis.
+It’s a simple and safe imaging procedure that your provider may recommend if you’re experiencing symptoms of endometriosis.
+It can’t diagnose endometriosis, but it’s a valuable tool in the diagnosis process.

 Overview